Journey with the Church at Carrs Lane

 We hold an archive of past copies if you are interested in a previous issue.
 Issues since 2016 are available electronically as a PDF file.
 In addition, we have an archive of ‘The Carrs Lane Manual’ if you are interested in the history of the Church at Carrs Lane.
 Please contact email@example.com if you want to access these resources.

-The Autumn issue will be a special edition on the Lived Community.
+The Autumn 2020 issue is a special edition ‘Celebrating the Lived Community: Welcome, Witness, Worship’.

 Spring 2020: Lent